SaikrishnaTadepalli/Cenetra/README.md

 ## Contact Information

 We appreciate your interest and contribution to Cenetra!
+Feel free to contact us at cenetra.team@gmail.com

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.